-On September 7, 2017, Equifax, one of the three major credit bureaus announced it had suffered a data breach that impact approximately 143 million consumers.
+On September 7, 2017, Equifax, one of the three major credit bureaus, announced it had suffered a data breach that impacted approximately 143 million consumers.
 The actual breach happened months earlier—between mid-May through July 2017.
-Hackers were able to gain access to an estimated 143 million consumers' personal information including: names, birth dates, addresses, social security numbers, and driver's license numbers.
+Hackers were able to gain access to an estimated 143 million consumers' personal information, including names, birth dates, addresses, social security numbers, and driver's license numbers.

 On top of that, hackers were able to access credit card information for 209,000 consumers and dispute documents (which contained additional personal information) for another 182,000 consumers.

 How Big Is the Equifax Data Breach?

 If we're only looking at the numbers, the Equifax data breach isn't the largest.
-The record for the most consumers affected by a data breach goes to Yahoo, who had 500 million customers affected by a breach that occurred in 2014 and 1 billion customer records compromised in 2013.
+The record for most consumers affected by a data breach goes to Yahoo, who had 500 million customers affected by a breach that occurred in 2014 and 1 billion customer records compromised in 2013.
 However, in terms of the type of information compromised and the fact that it's a credit bureau that suffered an attack, this might be the most significant data breach in history.

 Social security numbers are perhaps the most important piece of identifying information that we have.
 With it, thieves can open credit cards, apply for a mortgage, buy a car, start a business, file taxes, apply for government benefits, pretty much pretend to be you, and leave the real you to deal with fall out.
 Or, they can sell your information or post it online for others to use.

-Swift action and continued monitoring is key for all of us to protect ourselves as much as possible.
+Swift action and continued monitoring are key for all of us to protect ourselves as much as possible.
 Here's what everyone should do after the Equifax data breach.

 Find Out If You Were Affected